QiangFu-CardiffUni/CMT122_courcework_1/Readme.md

 >python part2.py

+When your linux CLI shows a picture, please close it.
+Then the result of test-set will be showed.

 ### The calculation result is displayed on the linux CLI
 The output results will include Accuracy, Macro Precision, Macro Recall, Macro F1-Score and Average accuracy, Average Macro Precision, Average Macro Recall, Average Macro F1-Score.
 The picture below shows the result.
 ![result](image-1.png)